DanNixon/CAD-Things/README.md

 A variety of things I have created, some are fairly generic and could be used easily, others are a bit more purpose built.

-This was originally on my main CAD repository [here](https://github.com/DanNixon/CAD) which is now just for library parts, which are required for some designs here.

 Credits
 -------